Frequently Asked Questions

 We do not offer sibling discounts for private lessons.

-If your first lesson falls in the middle of the month, we will prorate your tuition for the 1st month to reflect only the lessons you actually receive.
-After that, we charge a monthly flat rate and tuition remains the same each month.
-Occasionally, a student will receive only 3 lessons in a month due to the presence of a major holiday.
-Months with 5 lessons balance out the occasional months where a holiday causes a student to receive 3 lessons.
+If your first lesson falls in the middle of the month, we will prorate your tuition for the first month ONLY to reflect the lessons you actually receive.
+After that, we charge a flat monthly rate – tuition is always due on the 1st of each month.

 What forms of payment do you accept?